-More information is available within the entry codes booklet and on the Entry rules and A2C or Interchange entry pages.
+More information is available within the entry codes booklet and on the Entry rules pages.

-In addition, you will need to make test unit entries for timetabled tests.
+You also need to make test unit entries for the exams.

 Once you've made qualification entries, you must make test unit entries for timetabled exams (including on-screen tests) by the test entry deadline for the series.

-Test unit entries can be made via Interchange or A2C.
+Test unit entries can be made via Interchange or A2C using basedata.

 Late entry fees apply to test unit entries made after the deadline.

 The main qualification entry must be made and processed before you can make a test unit entry.

 Candidate work is assessed and standardised by centre staff and then externally moderated by an OCR visiting moderator – this can take place at any time.

 The moderator will contact you to agree mutually convenient dates for moderation.

 Two free moderations per subject, per academic year are available.
 If you're delivering both 2012 and 2016 suites, your two free visits will cover both suites.

 To receive results in time for university entrance (or to coincide with the GCSE/A Level results release), book your final visit by 1 June so the visit is completed by 30 June.

 When you're ready to submit candidates’ work, make a claim for each candidate via Interchange.

 Make claims at least two weeks before the scheduled moderation.

-Exam arrangements are governed by the JCQ Instructions for conducting examinations and take place in January and June series (see the timetables and first examination dates).
+Exam arrangements are governed by the JCQ Instructions for conducting examinations and take place in January and June series (see the timetables).

-Computer-based tests: We will transfer learner details to Surpass (our on-screen testing system) if the on-screen test unit entry option is chosen.
+On-screen tests (Levels 2 and 3): We will transfer candidate details to Surpass (our on-screen testing system) if the on-screen test unit entry option is chosen.

 For centre-assessed units, once moderation has taken place and the OCR moderator has confirmed your candidates’ claims, we issue electronic results and a hard copy report.

-A moderation report will be completed by the OCR moderator and emailed to the centre within 48 hours of the moderation.
+A moderation report is completed by the OCR moderator and emailed to you within 48 hours of the moderation.